marcusfrdk/click-extended/docs/GLOBAL_NODE.md

         # Ensure both username and password are provided
-        if "username" in provided and "password" not in provided: raise ValueError("Password required when username is provided")
+        if "username" in provided and "password" not in provided: raise ValidationError("Password required when username is provided")

-        if "password" in provided and "username" not in provided: raise ValueError("Username required when password is provided")
+        if "password" in provided and "username" not in provided: raise ValidationError("Username required when password is provided")

         return None